MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 In this exercise, you will create a container named "images" in the storage account you created  in [Exercise 1](#Exercise1).
 Then you will upload blobs to it and learn how to access those blobs in the portal.

-1. At a command prompt, execute the following command, replacing *[accountname]* with the name of your storage account and *[accountkey]* with the account's primary access key.
+1. At a command prompt, execute the following command, replacing *accountname* with the name of your storage account and *accountkey* with the account's primary access key:

     <pre>
-    azure storage container create -a [accountname] -k [accountkey] -p blob images
+    azure storage container create -a <i>accountname</i> -k <i>accountkey</i> -p blob images
     </pre>

 	The CLI should respond with output similar to the following: